open-traffic-generator/ondatra-tests/readme.md

    ./do.sh setup_repo ghcr arista
    ```

-3. Execute a sample test
+3. Execute a sample test.
+   Operations below are performed based on contents of `resources/global/knebind-config.yaml` which can be changed (e.g. when a different topology config is needed).

    ```sh
    # create topology if it does not exist